-One leaflet each from the same trifoliate leaves of the three seedlings in a pot was collected and pooled, at 6 am, 12 pm and 4 pm of the sampling day, respectively.
-Three biological replicates were analysed per sample.
-RNA was extracted using Trizol reagent (Invitrogen, Carlsbad, CA, USA).
-Five micrograms of total RNA from each sample were used to construct an RNA-Seq library by using the TruSeq RNA Sample Preparation Kit according to the manufacturer's instructions (Illumina, San Diego, CA, USA).
-A total of 72 libraries (Table S2, see online supplementary material) were constructed and then sequenced on the Novaseq 6000 platform.
+RNA was extracted using Trizol reagent (Invitrogen, Carlsbad, CA).
+Five micrograms of total RNA from each sample were used to construct an RNA-Seq library by using the TruSeq RNA Sample Preparation Kit according to the manufacturer's instructions (Illumina, San Diego, CA).
+A total of 72 libraries (Table S2) were constructed and then sequenced on the Novaseq 6000 platform.